-How to connect a SQL Server database in a .NET application
+How to connect to SQL Server in .NET with C#

 SQL Server is often chosen as a part of the backend for .NET applications.
 It works excellently with .NET technologies, integrates with .NET Framework and .NET Core, and delivers the high performance and scalability essential for robust .NET applications.
 In this aspect, ensuring smooth and efficient database connection becomes one of the key demands for database developers.